Avis2good/DevopsExercise/README.md

 # DevOps Engineer

-## Submission process
+## Process
 - Fork this repository to your personal GitHub account.
-It may be private, if you prefer.
+If you prefer, you may create your own private repository instead.
-- Complete your project and push your code back to your forked repo.
+- Complete your project and push your code to your repository.
-- Send us a link to your public repo or invite [@joeles](https://github.com/joeles) and [@ShawnConn](https://github.com/ShawnConn) as collaborators if it's private.
+- Send a link to your public repo or invite [@joeles](https://github.com/joeles) and [@ShawnConn](https://github.com/ShawnConn) as collaborators if it is private.

-## Project Requirements
+## Requirements

 - Build a three-tiered hit counter app in the language(s) of your choice
 - Frontend service